nims-spin-theory/MLIP_HOT/README.md

 # MLIP-based High-throughput Optimization and Thermodynamics (MLIP-HOT)

-MLIP-HOT is a comprehensive toolkit for universal Machine Learning Interatomic Potential (MLIP) based calculations, including structure optimization, formation energy calculation, and distance above convex hull calculation.
+MLIP-HOT is a comprehensive toolkit for **universal Machine Learning Interatomic Potential (uMLIP) based calculations, including structure optimization, formation energy calculation, and distance above convex hull calculation**.
 This toolkit focuses on building a high-throughput pipeline for computational material discovery.

+We refer to this code as `MLIP-HOT`, and distinguish it from its companion [MLIP-FTL](https://github.com/nims-spin-theory/MLIP_FTL), which perform machine-learning regression model (MLRM) training and application, either from scratch or via transfer learning.

-The method is described and demonstrated in our paper: https://arxiv.org/abs/2508.20556.
-If you use or extend MLIP-HOT, please cite this work.
+This implementation and its applications are detailed in our research paper: [arXiv:2508.20556](https://arxiv.org/abs/2508.20556).
+If you use this code or derive work from it in your research, please cite this paper and uMLIP used.

 ## Overview

 This code can do:
-- **Structure Optimization**: Optimize crystal structures using various MLIPs (CHGNet, MatterSim, eSEN-30M-OAM, etc.)
+- **Structure Optimization**: Optimize crystal structures using various uMLIP (CHGNet, MatterSim, eSEN-30M-OAM, etc.)
-- **Formation Energy Calculation**: Calculate formation energies using MLIP-derived reference energies
+- **Formation Energy Calculation**: Calculate formation energies using uMLIP-derived reference energies
-- **Convex Hull Analysis**: Calculate distance to convex hull using MLIP-derived reference energies
+- **Convex Hull Analysis**: Calculate distance to convex hull using uMLIP-derived reference energies

 This repository also contains useful scripts for:
-- **HTP Structure Generation**: Generate structures for screening compositions from a POSCAR, CIF, or numbers as input
+- **HTP Structure Generation**: Generate structures for high-throughput screening using  POSCAR, CIF, or numbers as input
 - **Determine Global Minimum**: Determine the global minimum among local minima

 #### Key Features